Welcome to Berkshire Township, Delaware County, Ohio

 TRAFFIC NEWS - GOOD AND NOT AS GOOD

-The good news is the long-awaited traffic light at SR 3 and South Galena Road is scheduled to be up and operating by the end of June.
+The good news is the long-awaited traffic light at SR 3 and South Galena Road was scheduled to be up and operating by the end of June.
+As of the 30th it was not complete but progress has been made.
 This will close the chapter on a lengthy improvement project at that intersection.

 The Delaware General Health District has issued an important advisory to help us all remember that it's not safe to leave a child in a car EVER but especially in the summer heat.
 52 children died in the U.S. in 2018 and every single death was preventable.